fluxfw/SrRestoreRoleTemplatesUI/README.md

 ## Description

-With this plugin you can run the jobs manually for a single object too

 ### Base plugin

-First install and enable [SrRestoreRoleTemplates](https://github.com/studer-raimann/SrRestoreRoleTemplates) plugin
+First you need to install the [SrRestoreRoleTemplates](https://github.com/studer-raimann/SrRestoreRoleTemplates) plugin

 You can disable its cron jobs if you don't wish it